Dundee East End F.C.: Merger with Our Boys

 In June 1893, a proposal was made for Our Boys to merge with East End, with six members from each club to form a committee to create a new club.
 The committee met for the first time on 23 June 1893, at Mathers' Hotel in Dundee, with J. Petrie of East End being appointed chairman.
 The final match for the two clubs was against each other, six days later; a benefit match for the widow and family of a deceased member of both clubs, played at the Dundee Harp ground.
+The new club was called Dundee F.C. and it joined the Scottish League shortly afterwards.

 Colours

-The club originally played in blue and white stripes with white shorts, which Dundee sometimes wears in honour of East End.
+The club originally played in blue and white hooped shirts and stockings with white shorts, which Dundee sometimes adapts in honour of East End.
 From 1886 to 1888 the club played in chocolate and claret halves with black shorts, and thereafter wore white shirts, with black shorts until 1890 and blue shorts thereafter.

 Grounds

 When East End were formed in 1877 they played at Havecroft Park.
 In July 1882 they secured the use of Clepington Park for the coming season.
 They moved again the following year, to Madeira Park, which was first used for a Scottish Cup match against Strathmore on 8 September 1883.
 In 1886 they moved to Pitkerro Park, returning to Clepington Park in 1887, where they remained until gaining entry into the Northern League in 1891 and moving to Carolina Port.
 In 1893 the newly formed Dundee F.C., upon their immediate election to the Scottish Football League, initially played on Our Boys' West Craigie Park ground; this lasted for only one season before they moved to Carolina Port.
 In 1899 Dundee moved to Dens Park where they remain to the present day.
 Another local side, Dundee Wanderers, played on East End's old Clepington Park ground from 1891 onwards; it later became Tannadice Park, home of Dundee United.